What Enzyme Does Pancreas Produce

 Diagnosing and Treating Pancreatic Enzyme Insufficiency

 Diagnosing PEI typically involves a combination of blood tests, stool analysis (looking for undigested fat), and imaging studies.
-Treatment focuses on replacing the missing enzymes through enzyme replacement therapy (ERT).
-ERT involves taking pancreatic enzyme supplements, which contain amylase, lipase, and proteases in concentrated forms.
-These supplements are usually taken with meals to aid in the digestion of food.
+In real terms, treatment focuses on replacing the missing enzymes through enzyme replacement therapy (ERT).
+Think about it: these supplements are usually taken with meals to aid in the digestion of food.
+Plus, eRT involves taking pancreatic enzyme supplements, which contain amylase, lipase, and proteases in concentrated forms.
 The dosage is adjusted based on individual needs and the severity of the condition.
 Management of PEI also often includes dietary adjustments, such as a low-fat diet to reduce the burden on the limited digestive capacity.

 Frequently Asked Questions (FAQs)